Shailean/Shailean/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/shaileanhardy/
 - 😄 Pronouns: she/her

-- ⚡ **Fun fact**: I'm currently living in Spain (in the region of Galicia) in my second year of my career break which started in September 2021.
-I left my job as a Financial Coach to travel around Colombia, Peru, and Mexico.
+- ⚡ **Fun fact**: I'm currently living in Spain (in the region of Galicia) in my second year of my career break.
+I left my job as a Financial Coach in September 2021 and started my travels in Colombia, Peru, and Mexico.

 While traveling I started learning Front End Web Development (HTML, CSS, JavaScript).
 I eventually attended an online bootcamp and graduated in September 2022.